 In 2017, volunteers with the Friends of the Lakeshore Nature Preserve installed a purple martin house in the Biocore Prairie at UW Madison's Lakeshore Nature Preserve.
 This will continue to be featured on regular hikes at the property, including the monthly Bird and Nature Outings, sponsored by Madison Bird City FUN.

 R. Show how your community aids a local youth group (e.g., Boy Scouts of America, Girl Scouts of USA, 4-H Club, etc.) or conservation group in bird conservation projects (e.g., bluebird trail, habitat restoration, Wood Duck nest boxes, etc.).

-Madison Eagle Scouts and others continued to monitor and maintain existing Bluebird boxes, and the Dane County Conservation League installed several new Wood Duck boxes at Cherokee Marsh and other locations throughout the city.
+Madison Eagle Scouts and others continued to monitor and maintain existing Bluebird boxes, and the Dane County Conservation League continued to install several new Wood Duck boxes in Cherokee Marsh and other locations throughout the city.